IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 ```
 Properties can have a different name from table column.
 We see later as to establish a mapping.

-:three:Create the SqlTableDependency object passing the connection string and table name (table name in sonly necessary when C# model name is different from table name).
+:three: Create the SqlTableDependency object passing the connection string and table name (table name in sonly necessary when C# model name is different from table name).
 Then create an event handler for SqlTableDependency's Changed event:

 ```C#
 using System;